 The Baines Report is an approved student organization composed of and governed by students of the LBJ School of Public Affairs at the University of Texas at Austin.
 The Baines Report is dedicated to publishing student op-eds, blogs, and other media related to public policy.
 The opinions expressed in all content published by the Baines Report shall exclusively reflect those of the authors and not necessarily the views of the LBJ School of Public Affairs or Baines Report staff.

 As a native Californian who was raised in Florida, Elizabeth made it to Texas as quickly as she could.
 She is pursuing a Masters of Public Affairs at the LBJ School, as well as a portfolio in Nonprofit Studies.
-Elizabeth's policy interests include children's welfare, education, and public private partnerships.
-She is the current editor in chief of the Baines Report.
+Elizabeth's policy interests include children's welfare, education, social policy, and public private partnerships.
+She previously interned with the Child Protective Service division of the DC Office of the Attorney General, and volunteered as a Community Coordinator for the Dallas nonprofit Art Conspiracy.
+She is the current editor-in-chief of the Baines Report.

 Marcos is a 2nd year MPaff student at LBJ who previously worked as a Juvenile Probation Officer for Travis County, and is a past editor of the Baines Report.
 In 2010, he received his B.A. in Psychology with a Minor in Philosophy from Southwestern University.